 Paralegal: lang'ata women's prison

-The name that I prefer to be known as, especially in my written poems and songs is ‘Biggie Kamande’.
+The name that I prefer to be known as, especially in my written poems and songs is ‘Biggie Kamande.’
 I have been in prison for almost three years and I miss my freedom.
-Three interesting things about myself: I am a poet (I can write and recite), I can compose songs and sing, I love writing short fictional stories.
-Before live behind bars, I was working with the Horizon Contact Centre for Airtel Kenya in the visa card department along Mombasa Road.
+Three interesting things about myself: I am a poet (I can write and recite), I love writing short fictional stories, I can compose songs and sing.
+Before life behind bars, I was working with the Horizon Contact Centre for Airtel Kenya in the visa card department along Mombasa Road.